rajanimaurya/sheshiled-using-agentic-ai-v2/README.md

 Open `frontend/index.html` in your browser.

-> For testing on your phone, update the API URL in `frontend/js/app.js`:
+> For phone testing, update the API URL in `frontend/js/app.js`:
 > ```js
 > const API_BASE = "http://<your-laptop-LAN-IP>:8000";
 > ```